altova/sec-xbrl/README.md

 -------------------------------------------------------------------------

-XBRL.US Webinar: How to download and process SEC XBRL Data Directly from EDGAR
+<h2>XBRL.US Webinar: How to download and process SEC XBRL Data Directly from EDGAR</h2>

 These are the supporting Python files for the XBRL.US Webinar that is availble on YouTube: https://www.youtube.com/watch?v=2Oe9ZqXVGME as well as the slides